Vivobarefoot Primus Lite Review Facts

 around the midsole.
 From a bird’s-eye view, however, the upper portion looks remarkably similar to just about any other running shoe, with the exception of a bit more mesh fabric.
 Only two color options are available, black or white, which may disappoint some customers.
 However, the two colors are still fairly versatile, and a shrewd dresser can manage to coordinate them with their outfit without too much difficulty.

 As you may expect, the lack of a great deal of material reduces the overall durability of these running shoes.
 This isn’t necessarily the case, however, if you use them on surfaces they were intended for running on and if you properly maintain them.
-One of the benefits to this shoe having fewer features than many other running shoes on the market is that with fewer parts used in its construction, fewer things will be broken.
+One of the benefits of this shoe having fewer features than many other running shoes on the market is that with fewer parts used in its construction, fewer things will be broken.
 You don’t have to worry about wearing down an insole because there is no insole, and you don’t have to worry about losing heel support because there is no heel support.
 In this sense, the level of durability offered by these shoes is surprising.

 The level of protection offered by these minimalist running shoes is just barely better than the protection your feet would receive while running barefoot.
 This is an intended feature with these shoes, as they are meant to emulate the experience of barefoot running as closely as possible.
 A modicum of protection is still present in the midsole, with about 3 mm of cushion.
 However, there is no insole to provide additional comfort and the upper is paper-thin.
 For the most part, the only real protection offered by these shoes is protection from cosmetic damage to your feet, such as dirt or mud tracking on your soles.
 Other than that, you may as well be running without shoes on at all.